apapadakuni/EC504-Project/README.md

 eVEB.h is a class definition of our space efficient VEB data structures, including the member function prototypes. eVEB.cpp is an extension of the class definition, which includes all the member functions test.txt is a sample text which is used as our test for Insertion, Successor and Deletion.
-(This is the one given to us for HW2 when coding the proto-VEB data structures and memember functions. test.cpp is a test code.
+(This is the one given to us for HW2 when coding the proto-VEB data structures and memember functions) test.cpp is a test code.